 Curtis F. over 6 years ago from Douglas, Arizona

 This is so great!!
 I wish everyone in this country could watch this ad!

-Brad M. over 6 years ago from New York, New York USA
+Brad M. almost 7 years ago from New York, New York USA

 This reminds me of my parents.